EVMcrispr/evmcrispr-doc/aragonOS/vault.md

 ## Internal Actions

 If we wanted to create an interaction between the vault inside of our DAO we can use the following syntax:

 ```
 exec <app> <methodName> [parameters]
 ```

-i.e
+For example:

 ```
 exec vault transfer @token(ANT) vault:1 10e18